nsbradford/VimGPT/README.md

 ## Roadmap
 - Improvements
   - make a full-fledged agent using builtin LSP/treesitter
-  - Async/await instead of blocking (at least for LLM calls - does pynvim support?)
+  - Async/await
   - Simplify prompt engineering so can work with weaker models than gpt-4 (gpt-3.5, claude-2)
 - Experiments
   - Use relative line numbers (`set relativenumber`)
   - cursor representation (suggested by GPT-4) likely causes some problems/could be optimized.
-A simple inserted `_` or `|` might work.
+Tried using an inserted `_` or `|` but this didn't really work.
 - Open issues
-  - sometimes gets confused and will enter infinite loops because of the current naive approach to history, `$ vimgpt --socket '/tmp/nvimsocket' tests/samples/README.md "Edit to recommend vim instead of emacs."`
+  - even GPT-4 can sometimes get confused and submit files that are clearly wrong sometimes, and sometimes can enter endless loops of using the wrong commands - unclear if just a prompt eng issue or whether the models are not quite good enough at Vim.